Top Cat Begins: Release

 The film's Mexican release trailer premiered on 1 July 2015, followed by second trailer, released on 14 September 2015.

 The film was released on 30 October 2015 in Mexico, distributed by Warner Bros.
 Pictures Mexico and confirmed to release in the rest of Latin America.

 The film is followed by a United Kingdom release on 27 May 2016, distributed by Kaleidoscope Film Distribution and Warner Bros.
 Pictures UK.
 "We are very excited to be working with Ánima Estudios, [by] bringing this latest chapter of Top Cat to a worldwide audience," said Spencer Pollard, CEO of KFD.
-"As a leading global animation brand, we’re looking forward to T.C. and his friends hitting [the] screens everywhere in 2016."
+"As a leading global animation brand, we're looking forward to T.C. and his friends hitting [the] screens everywhere in 2016."
 The film's UK release and English-language trailer was released on 8 March 2016.

 Box office

-On its opening weekend in Mexico, the film debuted at No. 3 with a gross of $18.1 million pesos ($1.09 million USD), performing weaker than its predecessor.
+On its opening weekend in Mexico, Top Cat Begins debuted at No. 3 with a gross of $18.1 million pesos ($1.09 million USD), performing weaker than its predecessor.

-On its opening weekend in the United Kingdom, the film was a major box-office bomb, debuting at No. 15, with X-Men: Apocalypse and Alice Through the Looking Glass leading, and only earning £0.06 million ($0.1 million USD).
+On its opening weekend in the United Kingdom, the film was a major box-office bomb, debuting at No. 15, with X-Men: Apocalypse and Alice Through the Looking Glass leading, and only earning £60,000 ($100,000 USD).

 Home media

-It was released on DVD in the United States on 10 October 2017 from Viva Pictures.
+The film was released on DVD in the United States on 10 October 2017 from Viva Pictures.

 Reception

 The film has received negative reviews, with criticism focused on the animation, directing, pacing, writing and humor, but critics praised the film's dubbing and effort to revive the original show's characters.
 On Rotten Tomatoes, the film has a rating of 14%, based on 7 reviews, with an average rating of 2.90/10.

 Carlos Del Río of Cine Premiere gave this film a 1 star rating, saying that the film has "[c]heated again.
 [The] Top Cat film fails to approach the spirit and humor of the TV series."
 Eddie Harrison, writing in The List, gave the film 3/5 stars, saying, "The feline favourite returns for a likeably familiar, knockabout animation.
 As with J. J. Abrams' first Star Trek movie, there's a reasonable amount of fun in seeing how the iconic characters originally met each other...director Andrés Couturier's film wisely scales things down as it attempts to get back to the comedic values of its source material."
-British critic Mark Kermode was scathing, describing the film as "tooth-gratingly terrible".